Electronic ticket: Train tickets

-In India, an SMS sent by the Indian Railways, along with a valid proof of identity is considered equivalent to a ticket.
+In India, an SMS sent by the Indian Railways, along with a valid proof of identity is considered equivalent to a ticket and also a e-ticket pdf can be downloaded from the IRCTC website or mobile app.

 Sport, concert, and cinema tickets

 Many sport, concert venues, and cinemas use electronic ticketing for their events.
 Electronic tickets, or "eTickets" as they are sometimes referred, are often delivered as PDFs or another downloadable format that can be received via email or through a mobile app.
 Electronic tickets allow organizers to avoid the cost of producing and distributing physical tickets by transferring costs to the customer, who must own electronic hardware and purchase internet access in order to receive their ticket.

 A printed copy of these tickets or a digital copy on a mobile phone should be presented on coming to the venue.
 These tickets now normally also have a barcode, which may be scanned on entry into the venue to streamline crowd processing.
 Electronic tickets have become increasingly prevalent in the entertainment industry over the last decade.

 In some cases, spectators who want to see a match may not need a printable electronic ticket.
 If someone with a membership to a football team books a ticket online, the member can just verify his/her reservation with a membership card at the entrance.
 This is common with teams in the English Premiership League.